MicrosoftDocs/MIMDocs/MIMDocs/pam/sp1-step7-setup-sidhistory-sidfiltering.md

 > [Step 8 »](sp1-step8-pam-deployment-verification.md)

-**The following commands are not required for a PRIV only environment** Login to the PAMServer with the MIMAdmin account.
+**The following commands are not required for a PRIV only environment** Log in to the PAMServer with the MIMAdmin account.

-1. Login to the CORP DC as administrator
+1. Log in to the CORP DC as administrator
 2. Run PowerShell as administrator
 3. cd $env:SYSTEMDRIVE\PAM
 4. .\PAMDeployment.ps1